 Storage Instructions:

-- Airtight Container: Once your farofa has cooled to room temperature, transfer any leftovers into an airtight container and store it inside your fridge for up to two days. .
+- Airtight Container: Let your farofa cool to room temp, then pop any leftovers in an airtight container in the fridge for up to two days.

-- Reheating: When you’re ready gently reheat it on the stovetop or in the microwave.
+- Reheating: When you’re ready to eat it again, just warm it gently on the stove or in the microwave.

 Common Substitutions: